franvelasco/franvelasco.github.io/pages/biography.md

 Back in 1995 I started playing bass and until 2013 I was making noise where they left us.

-I've played and / or sung on Acid Rain, Bloodguts, Plan8, DinnerDog, Some Stuff, Bah-Zillions, Eleven Fingered Boy, The Rises, A Bleeding Hero and some other bands where I don't even remember what I was doing.
+I've played and/or sung on Acid Rain, Bloodguts, Plan8, DinnerDog, Some Stuff, Bah-Zillions, Eleven Fingered Boy, The Rises, A Bleeding Hero and some other bands where I don't even remember what I was doing.

 You can stop by [SoundCloud](https://soundcloud.com/franvelasco/albums){:target="_blank"} and listen to some of the recordings.